Section 184 Native American Home Loan Guarantee Program

 1. Judgments, Garnishments, or Liens.
 Any judgments, garnishments, or liens must be paid in full before closing.
 The borrower must furnish a satisfactory letter of explanation and must have reestablished good credit.

 2. Bankruptcy.
 The bankruptcy must have been discharged fully, and the borrower must have reestablished good credit and demonstrated an ability to manage financial affairs.
 There must be at least two years between the discharge of the bankruptcy and the mortgage application.
 A shorter elapsed time–but not less than 12 months–is justified if the lender is able to document that extraordinary circumstances caused the bankruptcy (such as an extended illness that was not covered by health insurance) and that the borrower’s current situation is such that the events that led to the bankruptcy are not likely to recur.
 In all cases, the lender must have sufficient documentation to support the decision that the borrower is credit-worthy.
+A borrower paying off debts under Chapter 13 of the Bankruptcy Act or making payments through a Consumer Credit Counseling plan may also qualify if:

 1. One year of the pay-out period has elapsed and performance has been satisfactory; and